 Knowing that the season still holds picking berries and jam making as well as fresh strawberry pie, a community strawberry supper at the Dummerston Grange and other delicious ways to enjoy this favorite berry is a reminder, feeling a bit like waking up on the last day of school, that summer is here.
 Add in Margot's new pajamas featuring strawberry-strewn bottoms and the strange but welcoming resurfacing of our old family favorite nighttime book "Jamberry," and you can't help but to feel like this is going to be a great year for strawberries.
-It gets you thinking: "What else can we make with them?"

 Being honest about how much time I want to spend preparing berries vs eating berries I think my new favorite is going to be roasted strawberries.
 Roasting may just be my favorite way of cooking anything as I love the way it caramelizes natural sugars and makes everything taste just the right amount of sweet and, well, roast-y.
 Roasting strawberries that already have more natural sugar in them than other commonly roasted foods make them divinely sweet and lusciously juicy.
 Roast with a few interesting ingredients and you have some wonderful new ways to enjoy your seasonal strawberries.
 Try them on yogurt, in a parfait, over ice cream or even topping crostini with a favorite goat cheese.